RameezAhmedZaka/terraform-aws-autoscaling/README.md

-# terrafaorm-aws-LB
+# terrafaorm-aws-autoscaling
- I am attaching loadbalancer with wordpress site that is automated.
+Creating autoscaling with desird capacity of 2 instances.
+Load Balancer is also attached and wordpress is fully automated